Cowlitz Restoration & Recovery Project

 - How are grants awarded?

-The fund is administered by Tacoma Power with oversight by the Cowlitz Fisheries Technical Committee (FTC) and its CRR Subcommittee.
-The Lower Columbia Fish Recovery Board (LCFRB) will review proposals for habitat projects and the CRR Subcommittee will review proposals for hatchery-associated production projects.
-After those technical reviews, the FTC will review all grant proposals (habitat and hatchery-associated) and make awards recommendations to Tacoma Power based on CRR Program priorities.
-Tacoma Power will make the final recommendations by the end of the calendar year.
+The fund is administered by Tacoma Power with oversight by the Cowlitz Fisheries Technical Committee (FTC).
+The FTC will review all grant proposals (habitat and hatchery-associated) and provide funding determinations to Tacoma Power based on benefit to fish, certainty of success, cost benefit, and CRR Program priorities.

 The fund will be spent down entirely before our federal license expires in 2037.
 Future grant-round schedules and amounts may vary.